henry-paik/EnhancingREMC/README.md

 - Please refer to `tacred` dir

 ## NYT10m
-- Disclaimer: This is the raw files.
+- Disclaimer: This is the raw files for `nyt10m`.
 Please use at your own risk.
 - Please refer to `nyt10` dir

 ## Generating synthetic data